An introduction to interactive marketing

 Interactive marketing is digital marketing content that allows the reader to take control of — or interact with — visual elements, usually by clicking or scrolling.

-With interactive content, marketers can create more engaging content and overcome one of the industry’s biggest problems: keeping the attention of their audience.
+With interactive content marketing, marketers can create more engaging content and overcome one of the industry’s biggest problems: keeping the attention of their audience.

 There are many different types of interactive marketing content you can produce, including: